IvoVellekoop/wavesim_py/README.md

 ## Acknowledgements

-We would like to thank … This work was supported by the European Research Council’s Proof of Concept Grant n° [101069402].
+This work was supported by the European Research Council’s Proof of Concept Grant n° [101069402].

 ## Conflict of interest statement